 - The Political Science Student Writer's Manual [print]

 - Social Sciences Research: Research, Writing and Presentation Strategies for Students.
 H 62 S736 2008

 - Academic Writing: An Introduction. [print]

 You need to correctly cite all of the books, journal articles and websites that you used in your research.
-Start with the SFU Library's APA Style guide.
-A couple of other guides that you may want to look at are the Citing Sources (Duke University Libraries) and Diana Hacker's APA Style page.
+Start with the SFU Library's Citation and Style Guides.

 Citing your sources and creating the reference list is time-consuming.
 Take notes throughout your research and make sure to mark the page number(s) of passages you plan to paraphrase or directly quote in your research paper.

 Consider using a citation management tool called RefWorks to organize your references and automatically generate a bibliography from your references.
 See the SFU RefWorks Quick Guide to help you get started.